There's a range of things that banks do to make sure your money is safe. Understanding what checks are in place can help give you peace of mind.

 When you make a one-off payment, set up a new regular payment or amend an existing payment, it lets you check you’re paying the right person or business.
 That way, you can see if the name matches who they say they are.

-In the unlikely event there are payments from your current or savings accounts that you didn’t authorise, the amount of the unauthorised transaction and any resulting charges and interest will be refunded provided you’ve kept your security details safe.
+In the unlikely event there are payments from your current or savings accounts that you didn’t authorise, the amount of the unauthorised transaction and any resulting charges and interest will be refunded, as long as you’ve kept your security details safe.